 It’s been amazing to witness the level of expertise, commitment and collaboration across the team during this important milestone.
 It’s definitely a proud moment because we demonstrated Webb’s electrical readiness.
 The successful completion of this test also means we are ready to move forward toward launch and on-orbit operations.

-Development began in 1996 for a launch that was initially planned for 2007 and a $500 million budget.
-But the project has had considerable delays and cost overruns, and underwent a major redesign in 2005.
-Afterwards, the launch was planned for March 2020, but the ongoing coronavirus pandemic also caused major setbacks.
-Yet now, significant progress has been made, and existing program funding will have the Webb finished within its current $8.8 billion cost cap, NASA says.
+The Webb’s development began in 1996, with a $500 million budget.
+Space scientists and engineers initially planned the launch for 2007.
+But the project has had considerable delays and cost overruns, and it underwent a major redesign in 2005.
+Afterwards, they planned the launch for March 2020, but the coronavirus pandemic struck and has caused major setbacks.
+Yet, now, the team has made significant progress.
+NASA says existing program funding will have the Webb finished within its current $8.8 billion cost cap.
 In December 2020, the sunshield of a fully assembled James Webb Space Telescope successfully completed its own final tests, including a complete unfolding, just as the telescope will need to do once in space.

 The Webb’s biggest feature, however, is its tennis court-sized sunshield, designed to reduce the sun’s heat by more than a million times, to -364 degrees F (-220 degrees C).
 The purpose of the sunshield is to keep the mirror and instrumentation cold.
 If it were to be heated up by the sun, it would give off its own infrared radiation and drown out the faint infrared signals from the distant galaxies it’s meant to measure.

-The capabilites of the Webb extend beyond those of the Hubble Space Telescope and it is thus not a replacement but rather a successor (and the two telescopes will even collaborate side by side for a while, with a planned overlap).
-The Webb will observe further into the infrared regions of the electromagnetic spectrum and with greater sensitivity, allowing it to go even deeper than the Hubble, and to look further into the past and inside stellar dust clouds where stars and star systems form.
+The Webb will observe farther into the infrared regions of the electromagnetic spectrum than Hubble.
+It’ll go even deeper into space than Hubble, and thus it’ll look further into the past.
+It’ll be able to peer inside stellar dust clouds where stars and star systems form.
 Thaddeus Cesari, a communications specialist for the mission, wrote:

 In addition to the groundbreaking science expected from it after launch, Webb has required an improvement in the testing infrastructure and processes involved in validating large complex spacecraft for a life in space … Lessons learned from previous space telescope development were invested into Webb, and future space telescopes will be built upon the same collective knowledge.
 Thousands of scientists, engineers, and technicians contributed to build, test, and integrate Webb.
 In total, 258 companies, agencies, and universities participated: 142 from the United States, 104 from 12 European nations, and 12 from Canada.